- 10.1 ARE DENTAL DOG TREATS OR RAWHIDE OKAY FOR DENTAL CARE AND DO THEY WORK?

 The purpose of this article is to dissolve some myths around dental care and bring more clarity to what is truly necessary and what is not when it comes to keeping your dog’s teeth clean and healthy.

-In this article, I will give you a step-by-step protocol that I used in the course of my dog Skai's life.
+In this article, I will give you a step-by-step protocol that I used in the course of my dog Skai’s life.
 It allowed me to keep his teeth shiny, white and healthy without anesthesia for 16 years!
+I am also using these methods with Pax, my new pup.
 My hope is that with a little bit of luck, you can do the same.

 Procrastination is a human virtue and most people deal with dental problems when they happen as opposed to taking steps to prevent them.

 One of the most common reasons for dental disease is that dogs do not let their guardian brush their teeth and handle their mouth.

 If you adopted a puppy, start handling and opening their mouth on a daily basis.
 Put tasty food on your finger and rub their teeth with it.
 You can use a small amount of pasty food (ideally not canned or processed), or use coconut oil or sunflower butter to get your dog used to having their teeth touched.
 In other words, try to create a positive connection with having teeth touched.

 (FYI: If you are wondering if using peanut butter would be okay, it is not.
 Peanuts are not a natural item in the canine diet and are not hyper-allergenic, mainly because they often contain aflatoxins, a type of mold.)